PTDonnelly/ground_based/README.md

 ### UNDER CONSTRUCTION ###

+# Funcitons #
+1. Add special calibration to the 7-um filter (calibrate equatorial values of VISIR and CIRS)
+2. Add in a CTL binning scheme  as a test for whether the removal of the bulk CTL profile from each observation can create pretty global maps. to do this you also need 7-um vdop maps from DRm and the vdop correction.
+This is a rather time-expensive experiment so perhaps it should be lower prioriy.
+3. Polar plotting of cylmaps
+4. Optimise plotting codes?

+# Filestructure #
+Implemented the above approach with subdirectories first rather than submodules first.
+Submodules can come later as and when we need more diverse applications to the code.
 Thoughts for next version: consolidate codes into groups of functions and subfunctions for expansion in future
 1. For Mapping: define a module with both mapping options inside so that we can simply import Mapping and call Mapping.Cylindrical or Mapping.Polar.
 2. For Profiles: define the module MeridProfiles, such that MeridProfiles.Create and MeridProfiles.Calibrate.
 Eventually this could even become Binning.MeridProfile.Create, Binning.CTLProfile.Create, etc. (depending on what is needed).